kaustubhai/kaustubhai/README.md

 ## Hey there!

 - 💪 I’m currently working on ...
-ReactJS and Wordpress CMS
+Open Source Contributions
 - 📗 I’m currently learning ...
-NodeJS
+Data Structures
 - 🤙 How to reach me ...
 [E-mail](mailto:kaustubh229@gmail.com) or [Linkedin Profile](https://linkedin.com/in/kaustubhai)
 - 👨‍💻 Where I work ...
 [Atlancey](https://atlancey.com/)
 - 🕸️ My Portfolio ...
 [Kaustubhai](https://kaustubhai.netlify.app/)

-I'm a Web Developer and UI/UX Researcher.
-I create websites great to feel and to see.

 I love web.
 I see, observe, research and code websites.
 Currently busy exploring the vast world of great websites and learning things...

-Advanced Data Structures in C++ with intermediate understanding of advanced Algorithms.

 Software Engineer who loves to transform ideas into reality using code.
 I am passionate about using Javascript and Animation Libraries to create awesome user experiences.
 With over two years of experience developing web applications using the latest front-end and UI/UX development Technologies.
 Motivated designer and developer with experience creating custom websites with ReactJs, JavaScript, HTML5, and CSS3.
 Strong collaboration skills and proven history of application development.